vishalgattani/Path-Planning/Djikstra/ReadMe.md

     - [x] Enlarge obstacle spaces using half-plane methods.
     - [ ] Enlarge obstacle spaces by moving the robot around the osbtacle to better the configuration space.

-- [x] Implement the A* algorithm to search the graph for goal node.
+- [x] Implement the Dijkstra's algorithm to search the graph for goal node.
   - [x] Generate the cost to travel to the goal.
-  - [x] Implement a threshold distance around the goal.
-  - [x] Find duplicate nodes by applying a threshold of 0.5 units in by matrix method.
-    - [x] `visited[width/threshold][height/threshold][12]` where 12 stands for `360/30` as the robot can only rotate 30 degrees.

 - [x] Implement the backtracking to find the optimal path.